meri-imperiumi/handbook/docs/systems/electrics.md

 The boat carries a deployable 300W [FLINsail](https://flin-solar.de).
 This is a set of three panels that can be hoisted in the mast like a mainsail.

-**Note: The maximum wind speed for deploying the FLINsail is 18kt**

 #### Deploying the FLINsail

 * [ ] Attach the FLINsail bag on top of the boom